 We’ve covered a lot, so let’s review

-- We also discussed some different financial coaching packages, roadmapping, or group coaching
+- We also discussed some different financial coaching packages and the option of group coaching

 - And what might be included with money coaching services

 - I also walked you through some considerations on how to discern whether financial coaching will be worth it for you

 - And how to know you’re ready to make the most of the support a financial coach can provide